barsoom/review/README.md

 * [ ] Can assets build be fast in CI by using docker to run everything?
   - [x] Make basic image work
-  - [ ] Make basic elxir caching work
+  - [x] Make basic elixir caching work
   - [ ] Add node
   - [ ] Build and cache assets
   - [ ] Make the tests pass